Internship in Italy: Requirements and Guidelines for Students and Recent Graduates

 Maximize your chances of securing your dream internship in Italy with our expert guide.
 From eligibility to guidelines, We’ve got you covered.
 Don’t miss out on this opportunity!

-When it comes to internships in Italy, there are various options to consider, each with its unique benefits and considerations.
-While basic and voluntary internships may offer a salary, it’s important to note that taxes will be deducted.
-Conversely, mandatory internships offer a tax-free “net” salary.
+When considering internships in Italy, various options offer unique benefits.
+While basic and voluntary internships might provide a salary, taxes will be deducted.
+In contrast, mandatory internships offer a tax-free “net” salary.

 Let PikTalent guide you through the nuances of the Italian job market, and assist you in discovering the perfect internship that aligns with your career goals and aspirations.